NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Step 2. calculate the shape file that can be used to run mu-Transfer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The shape file determines which hyperparameter will be scaled up so the model knows how to adjust learning rate, weight scaling factor etc.
+The shape file determines which hyperparameters will be scaled up, allowing the model to adjust the learning rate, weight scaling factor, etc.

-An example shape file calculation script is:
+Here is an example shape file calculation script:

 .. code-block:: bash
     python examples/nlp/language_modeling/megatron_retro_cal_shape.py